sushilmahamuni/typogenie/README.md

 ![Platform](https://img.shields.io/badge/platform-Windows%20%7C%20Mac%20%7C%20Linux-green)
 ![Status](https://img.shields.io/badge/status-Production--Ready-brightgreen)

 > AI-powered clipboard assistant that silently fixes grammar and optimizes code while you copy — then magically improves it when you paste.
+> To work faster, it is recommended to use a higher Ollama model like LLaMA 3.2, and the system should be configured with a GPU instead of a CPU.
 ---

 ## ✨ What is TypoGenie?